Brain Imaging of Childhood Onset Psychiatric Disorders, Endocrine Disorders and Healthy Volunteers

 This study includes people in good physical health, who are over 3 years old.
 People in this study may be without any known psychiatric/medical conditions, or may have known conditions such as Sex Chromosome Variation, Autism Spectrum Disorder, Obsessive Compulsive Disorder, and ADHD.

-Healthy Volunteers will have an initial visit lasting about 6 hours and will be invited to return every two years.
-Procedures include a physical examination, a blood draw, an MRI scan of the brain, and cognitive tests of thinking, memory, and attention.
+Those with X/Y chromosome variations and siblings will have an initial 2-day outpatient visit and will be invited to return every two years.
+Procedures during the visits include physical and mental health examinations, a blood draw, an MRI scan of the brain, and cognitive tests of thinking, memory, and attention.
 We may also ask you to have a skin biopsy.
+Parents will be interviewed and complete questionnaires.
+After the visit, we will provide a report of the research test results.

-The study is conducted at the NIH Clinical Center in Bethesda, Maryland (just outside Washington, D.C.
+The study is conducted at the NIH Clinical Center in Bethesda, Maryland (just outside Washington, D.C.) and accepts participants from anywhere in the world.
+Transportation is provided from within the USA.
+Transportation, lodging, and meal allowance are included for the participant, one participating sibling, and one or two parents.
 There is no cost to participate in this outpatient visit and compensation is provided.
 Children must have parental permission to participate.

 - NIMH Protocol Number: 89-M-0006